KaneHammond/SnowfallExtremes/README.md

 #Data:

 To run the analysis, data is required in the form of a .csv.
-This can be obtained through this repository, or via https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND. *At the moment* the looping function in the Master.py file is not working, so only single stations can be run at a time.
+Test data can be obtained through this repository, or via https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND.
+The test data within this repository is highly parsed and modified to emulate corrupt and incomplete data. *At the moment* the looping function in the Master.py file is not working, only single stations can be run at a time.
 Therefore, only one station can be downloaded at a time (1 per .csv).
 The data required for this analysis is listed below:

+#### DOWNLOAD DETAILS PRIOR TO DATA REQUEST TO NCDC ####

 Station Detail & Data Flag Options:
   1) Station Name
   2) Geographic Location
-  3) *Units* This program will work with either standard or metric units
+  3) Units *This program will work with either standard or metric units*

 Select data types for custom output:
   1) Precipitation:

     * Precipitation (PRCP)

     * Snowfall (SNOW)

   2) Air Temperature

     * Maximum temperature (TMAX)

     * Minimum temperature (TMIN)

     * Temperature at the time of observation (TOBS)

 #Using the Program: